Premature ejaculation – the most common sexual problem in men?

 Premature ejaculation

 Premature ejaculation is a sexual dysfunction affecting even up to 30% of men, depending on how we define this term.
 Premature ejaculation is a situation when an ejaculation occurs before the penis is put in the vagina – such cases, however, constitute a minority (around 2%).
-A bigger proportion of men meet the definition of premature ejaculation in which ejaculation occurs within the first 2 minutes of sexual intercourse or the man ejaculates uncontrollably earlier than he and his partner would want to.
+A bigger proportion of men meet the definition of premature ejaculation in which an ejaculation occurs within the first 2 minutes of a sexual intercourse or a man ejaculates uncontrollably earlier than he and his partner would want to.

-Premature ejaculation causes
+Premature ejaculation – causes

 Premature ejaculation is a dysfunction that may be caused by numerous factors and, contrary to common beliefs, it is not only about excessive potency in young, inexperienced males who have few occasions to reduce their sexual tension.
 Premature ejaculation may be a consequence of a low serotonin level, weak Kegel muscles, hypersensitivity of the penile receptors, hyperactivity of the pudendal nerve, and a reduced sensory threshold for tactile stimuli.
 An important and extremely broad group of potential causes of premature ejaculation are emotional and mental factors – the fear of failure, traumatic memories, etc.

-See: Premature ejaculation – treatment and advice at the sexologist’s
+Premature ejaculation – treatment |

 Although premature ejaculation is the most common sexual disorder in men below the age of 60, it is the least common dysfunction to be treated.
 It is a shame because there are methods to improve the comfort of a man and his partner to a large extent.
-Pharmacological methods are increasingly more popular when it comes to treating premature ejaculation.
-Tablets to delay ejaculation usually are serotonin reuptake inhibitors, that is drugs primarily used for depression.
+Pharmacological methods are increasingly more popular for treating premature ejaculation.
+Tablets to delay ejaculation usually are serotonin reuptake inhibitors that is drugs primarily used for depression.
 By affecting the level of serotonin, they allow solving the problem of premature ejaculation.
 Additionally, you can also use various lotions, gels, and creams for premature ejaculation – they contain numbing substances, such as lidocaine.
 Their disadvantage is that they also numb the partner and may lead to a weaker erection.

 Apart from pharmacological treatment of premature ejaculation, there is also a wide range of behavioural as well as cognitive and behavioural therapies.
 Patients also do exercises (e.g. using the start-stop method, pressure method, or the Kegel exercises).
 Masturbation and relaxation techniques are frequently used for this purpose.